 Addendum: A recent preprint on bioRxiv titled "Global inequity scientific names and who they honor" has called attention to the use of eponyms for birds in the global South named by and for researchers in the global North.
 This manuscript used specific reference to Myrmoderus eowilsoni to illustrate this disparity.
 I feel that this is an important conversation to have and have posted a link to that manuscript here in order to hopefully foster conversation on this topic.

-My current research focus is the comparative phylogenetics of river island bird specialist species in the Amazon Basin.
+One of my dissertation chapters is focused on the comparative phylogenetics of river island bird specialist species in the Amazon Basin.
 This community of birds are restricted to scrub habitats on seasonally flooded islands in the Amazon and Orinoco Rivers and their major tributaries.
 The map of northern South America at right illustrates the highly linear distribution of this ecosystem.
 I am interested in how dispersal and high linearity of habitat affect gene flow and population structure in this system.